How to Get an FHA Construction Loan in 2024

 Verify your construction loan eligibility.
 Start here

 “First, you get qualified by an approved lender.
 Then, your builder and general contractor get qualified for the loan.
 Next, your home design plans get qualified for the loan.
-Lastly, you close on the loan and begin the process of building your dream home,” he says.
+Lastly, you close on the loan and begin the process of building your dream home.”

-When it comes to the land purchase, you have options.
+When it comes to purchasing land, you have several options:

 “The land should not require a teardown of the property or have multiple properties on it,” cautions Richie Duncan, senior loan officer with Nationwide Home Loans Group.

-“If you don’t have the land and builder chosen yet, your prequalification could expire and market conditions like interest rates increasing could heavily reduce the amount you can borrow,” Duncan notes.
+“If you don’t have the land and builder chosen yet, your prequalification or preapproval could expire and market conditions like interest rates increasing could heavily reduce the amount you can borrow,” Duncan notes.

-You’ll want to pick a builder that’s worked with the FHA construction program before, if possible, as this could help the process go smoothly and avoid any major issues.
+You’ll want to pick a builder that’s worked with FHA land loans before, if possible, as this could help the process go smoothly and avoid any major issues.

 4. Complete the loan process and begin construction